smoorke/Ghost-Clipper/README.md

  You can run Ghost Clipper before or after you have started GHOSTBUSTERS.

- To exit Ghost Clipper, right-click the GohstBuster icon in the system tray.
+ To exit Ghost Clipper, right-click the GhostBuster icon in the system tray.

  To move the GOSTBUSTERS window with Ghost Clipper running, press the Windows key, then drag the GHOSTBUSTERS caption.